khandrish/eden/client/README.md

 # ExMUD (exmud)

-An Elixir/Quasar/Electron powered framework for the development and running of MUDs.
+A framework for the creation and management of MUDs.

 ## Install the dependencies
 ```bash